Case studies of how the Trust has helped members and their families

 A member contacted the Trust who had suffered years of mental health issues and long term unemployment, had eventually secured a planning degree but was now having difficulty finding work.
 The Trust was able to enhance the members' employment prospects by financing a set of driving lessons for him.

 Helping a member with breast cancer who was unable to work

-At the end of 2011, a member who is a single mother with teenage children contacted the Trust.
+A member who is a single mother with teenage children contacted the Trust.
 She was undergoing treatment for breast cancer, was unable to work and had not been able to provide any kind of 'family' activity for a considerable period.
 The Trust was able to make an immediate payment to ensure that a fun Christmas could be enjoyed by the member and her children, and in the New Year the Trust helped further by providing financial assistance for some home repairs.